Do More Than Just Be Aware of Long-Term Care – Take Action

-The cost of long-term care continues to grow and places a tremendous strain on a budget of most American families.
-The LTC NEWS Cost of Care Calculator shows the national average of one year of home health care running $57,930 a year - $4,828 a month.
-However, in 25 years, the cost is expected to be $9,747 a month.
-Imagine the strain on your cash flow and lifestyle either today or in the decades to come.
+The cost of long-term care continues to grow and places a tremendous strain on the budget of most American families.
+The LTC NEWS Cost of Care Calculator shows the national average of one year of home health care in 2022, costing almost $56.000 a year - nearly $4700 a month.
+However, in 25 years, the cost is expected to be almost $9,100 a month.
+Imagine the strain on your cash flow and lifestyle today or in the decades to come.

-The news for assisted living is, as expected, not a pretty picture, with the national average base costs running $4,603 a month today and $9,294 in 2046 (sur-charges based on the amount of help you need get added to the base cost).
-Skilled nursing home cost is even more with an annual cost of over $115,517 today and $233,214 in 2046.
+As expected, the news for assisted living is not a pretty picture.
+The national base cost averages $4,149 a month in 2022 and $8,076 in 2047 (sur-charges based on additional services you require will increase the cost anywhere from $500 to $1500 or more on top of the base).
+Skilled nursing home cost is even more, with an annual cost of over $105,000 today and over $205,000 in 2047.

 Increasing demand for long-term health care, demographics, labor shortages, and increased labor costs are reasons we are seeing rising costs.